 For further information about attending the group or referring a carer to the group please telephone St. Luke’s Hospice on 01268 524973 Monday-Friday 9-5 pm and ask to speak to the Day Hospice Secretary.Further information for carers Click here

 Bereavement Support Groups:-

-This self help group aims to support people who have lost partners to become more independent and take up the reins of a social life safely and with confidence.
-This is held in the Grays area on the 3rd Thursday of every month between 10am and 12.
+This self sustaining and Self help group aims to support people who have lost partners to become more independent and take up the reins of a social life safely and with confidence.
+Group meetings are held in the Grays area on the 3rd Thursday of every month between 10am and 12.